An0n1mity/fourier-drawing/README.md

 ## 🧐 About <a name = "about"></a>

-This project was made as a demonstrative and visual uses of the this powerful mathematical concept that is the Fourier Series.
+This project was made as a demonstrative and visual uses of this powerful mathematical concept that is the Fourier Series.

 The program gets the data from a SVG passed by the user, and then process it, resulting in a beautiful approximative drawing of the original SVG.